Margret Rey: Life

 Margarete Elisabeth Waldstein was born on May 16, 1906, in Hamburg, German Empire, the daughter of Gertrude (Rosenfeld) and Felix Waldstein.
 Her father was a member of the Reichstag.
-She studied art at Bauhaus in Dessau, Kunstakademie Düsseldorf, and the University of Munich between 1926 and 1928 and afterward worked in advertising.
-In 1935 she left Germany for Rio de Janeiro, in Brazil to escape Nazism (Nazi Germany) – and to meet Hans Reyersbach, a salesman and another German Jew from Hamburg, who had been a family friend.
+She studied art at Bauhaus in Dessau, Kunstakademie Düsseldorf, and the Ludwig-Maximilians-Universität München between 1926 and 1928 and afterward worked in advertising.
+In 1935, she left Germany for Rio de Janeiro, in Brazil to escape Nazism (Nazi Germany) – and to meet Hans Reyersbach, a salesman and another German Jew from Hamburg, who had been a family friend.
 They married in 1935 and moved to Paris, France, in 1936.

 While in Paris, Hans's animal drawings came to the attention of a French publisher, who commissioned him to write a children's book.
 The result, Cecily G. and the Nine Monkeys, is little remembered today, but one of its characters, an adorably impish monkey named Curious George, was such a success that the couple considered writing a book just about him.
 Their work was interrupted with the outbreak of World War II.
 The Nazis later invaded France.
 As Jews, the Reys decided to flee from Paris before the Nazis seized the city.
 Hans built two bicycles, and they fled Paris just a few hours before it fell.
 Among the meager possessions they brought with them was the illustrated manuscript of Curious George.

 The Reys' odyssey took them to Bayonne, France, where they were issued life-saving visas signed by Portuguese Vice-Consul Manuel Vieira Braga (following instructions from Aristides de Sousa Mendes) on June 20, 1940.
 They crossed into Spain, where they bought train tickets to Lisbon, Portugal.
 From there they returned to Brazil, where they had met five years earlier, but this time they continued to New York City in the United States.
 The books were published by Houghton Mifflin in 1941, though certain changes had to be introduced because of the technology of the time.
 Hans and Margret originally planned to use watercolors to illustrate the books, but since they were responsible for the color separation, he changed these to the cartoon-like images that continue to feature in each of the books.
 A collector's edition with the original watercolors was released in 1998.